czehentner98/Technical-Skills-Resume/README.md

 <details>
 <summary><span style="font-family:futura; font-size:2em;">PowerBI</span></summary>

-I audited the Analyzing and Visualizing Data with Power BI course available on edX.
-PowerBI provides a cloud-based platform to clean data, integrating Excel and other applications when necessary to provide real-time analytics and assist in decision making.
-The following modules taught me methods to transform and interpret various data types and how to strategically utlilize them for visualization on a dashboard or published report.
+I took the Analyzing and Visualizing Data with Power BI course available on edX.
+PowerBI is a business analytics platform that can import data from many different sources (including Excel, ???, and blank) and give users the ability to create interactive data visualizations, reports, and dashboards.
+Through my training in PowerBI, I am able to create simple charts and dashboards as well as utilize some of PowerBI's more advanced features such as navigation pane/dashboard customization, customized featured questions, Quick Insights Generator, and specialized PowerBI charts and graphics.
+Here is a list of the courses I completed:

  <ul>
   <li>Managing Data Transformations on the PowerBI Desktop Application</li>